ploneintranet/ploneintranet.invitations/docs/README.rst

 Using the token framework
 -------------------------

-To use the provided invitation view:
+To create a new token:

 .. code:: python